How to Set Up Multichat for Twitch, YouTube, and Kick

 The Problem with Multiple Chat Windows

 Every streamer who has tried multistreaming without a unified chat solution knows the pain.
-You are playing a game, trying to engage with your audience, and you have Twitch chat in one window and YouTube chat in another.
-You read a message on Twitch, respond to it, and meanwhile three messages scroll by in YouTube chat that you completely miss.
+You are playing a game, trying to engage with your audience, and you have Twitch chat in one window, YouTube chat in another, and Kick chat in a third.
+You read a message on Twitch, respond to it, and meanwhile messages scroll by in YouTube and Kick chat that you completely miss.

 This leads to a few common problems:

-- Missed messages.
-When chat is active on both platforms, it is physically impossible to read everything across two windows.
+• Missed messages.
+When chat is active on all three platforms, it is physically impossible to read everything across three windows.

 What is Multichat?

 Multichat is a feature that aggregates chat messages from all your connected streaming platforms into a single, unified timeline.
-Each message is tagged with its source platform (a Twitch icon or YouTube icon), so you always know where the message came from and can respond appropriately.
+Each message is tagged with its source platform (a Twitch, YouTube, or Kick icon), so you always know where the message came from and can respond appropriately.

 Rebeam's multichat is built directly into the dashboard.
 There is nothing to install, no browser extensions, and no third-party integrations.
-When you go live on Rebeam, the chat page automatically connects to both your Twitch and YouTube chats and displays them in a single feed.
+When you go live on Rebeam, the chat page automatically connects to your Twitch, YouTube, and Kick chats and displays them in a single feed.

 How to Enable Multichat in Rebeam